-Bachelor French Language and Literature or bachelor in another modern language.
+BA French Language and Culture or BA in another modern language.

 Students from other tracks of Literary Studies or Media Studies are welcome provided they have a good reading and listening proficiency in French.
 In that case, the oral presentation and paper will be in English or Dutch.
-Please contact the teacher before signing in.
+Please contact the teacher beforehand for admission.

-This (French taught) course is about the multi faceted French memory of Worldwar II and its representations in literature and cinema.
-As a theoretical basis, we will study different kinds of memory: multidirectional memory, memory and trauma, second generation memory or ‘postmemory’.
-Starting with some works by eyewitnesses – Claude Simon, Hélène Nemirowsky’s posthumously published Suite française - , we will see how soldiers, civilians, resistants, collaborators and Jews did not share the same experience of the German invasion and the ‘drôle de guerre’.
+This (French taught) course is about the multifaceted French memory of Worldwar II and its representations in literature and cinema.
+As a theoretical basis, we will study different kinds of memory: testimonial memory, memory and trauma, second generation memory or ‘postmemory’.
+Starting with a novel by an eyewitness (Nemirowsky) , we will see how soldiers, civilians and Jews did not share the same experience of the German invasion in May 1940.
 With her famous film Hiroshima mon amour, Marguerite Duras was one of the first to dare speak about French Collaboration.
 The film was the start of a less idealized picture of the French role during Worldwar II.
-From the 1970s on, Vichy and Collaboration were no longer taboo subjects.
-The latter half of this course will focus on a specific memory, that of nazi concentration camps.
-Here too, there is not one single memory, but many different ones.
-We will first study the narratives of two Communist Resistants, Robert Antelme and Charlotte Delbo.
-And then see how this first generation memory compares with that of Henri Raczymow, the postwar descendant of Jewish survivors , for whom memory becomes a borrowed memory or ‘postmemory’.
-A key question all along this course is how memory through literary fiction and film differs from other forms of memory.
+From the 1970s on, Vichy and Collaboration were no longer taboo subjects (Modiano, Ronde de nuit).
+The second half of this course will focus on a specific memory, that of nazi concentration camps.
+Here too, there is not one single memory, but several ones.
+We will first study the narrative of Auschwitz survivor Charlotte Delbo, then see how this first generation memory compares with that of postwar descendants of Jewish survivors, for whom memory becomes a borrowed memory or ‘postmemory’ (Modiano, Grumberg).
+The course ends with Maillet’s contemporary fiction about the Black memory of the Holocaust, associated with the memory of slavery.
+A key question all along this course is how memory through literary fiction and film differs from current forms of memory.

 thorough knowledge and insight into the studied literary texts and films